-She is filling the insane asylums, loading the gallows, and supplying the Keeley Institutes with their thousands annually.
-That is what your school is doing.
+It is filling the insane asylums, loading the gallows, and supplying the Keeley Institutes with their thousands annually.
+That is what your school doing.

-Dr. Smith: "I am not of that school now, doctor; I am of your school."
+He answered: "I am not of that school now.
+I see differently."

 Where does this thing start?
-A man goes down to the creek after some fish, and somebody tells him to take a jug of whisky along for fear he might get wet.
+A man goes down to the creek after some fish, and somebody tells him to take a jug of whisky along for fear that he might get wet.
 He catches a few catfish.
-He hasn't many of them, but is going to make it up on that whisky.
+He hasn't many of them, but he is going to use that whisky.
 After a while he has what we call fever.
 The doctor says: "You need a dose of calomel; however, I would suggest that you follow it up with a few sharp doses of quinine, and it would not be amiss to take a little whisky."
 That is our medical science.
 The result is drunkenness, insanity, death, showers of tears from families entitled to that man's intelligent services.

-Realizing our condition, I set about to learn whether the God of the whole universe had been foolish enough to construct a machine and throw it into space without rudders or brakes to stop it when going downhill, or without any claws to hold it when it goes up; or without any remedy placed in that machine called "perfection."
+Realizing this condition, I set about to learn whether the God of the whole universe had been foolish enough to construct a machine and throw it into space without a rudder or brake to stop it when going downhill, or without any claws to hold it when it goes up; or without any remedy being placed in that machine which is called "perfection."
 The Book says, "And the Lord said, Let us make man."
 I suppose there must have been a council, and it must have been a mighty poor council which made a man that wouldn't work.